ericdugg/rancher-terraform-multi-stage/README.md

 ### Ansible
 The terraform code uses a local provisioner to run a playbook under ansible called `ssh-sudo.yml`.
 This generates a ssh keypair.
 It copies the public key onto all the infrastructure servers and writes the private key to `~/.ssh/<project>-id_rsa`.

+### Vault
+The vault password set in the `vault.pwd` file in the root directory is needed for unlocking some vault protected variables used by Ansible under `provision/ansible`.
+These variables are:
+- `vault_haproxy_admin_user`
+- `vault_haproxy_admin_password'

+They are set at the groups level for lbr and lba.
+These will needed to be recreated with whatever your vault password is and then update that password under terraform.tfvars before running `terraform apply`.